simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-threat-hunting-in-proactive-cybersecurity/index.en.md

 Implementing **threat hunting** as a **proactive cybersecurity strategy** is essential in today's rapidly changing threat landscape.
 By combining manual and automated techniques, organizations can proactively identify and respond to threats **before they cause any harm**.

 To further enhance your understanding of threat hunting, you can explore resources like the [MITRE ATT&CK framework](https://attack.mitre.org/), which provides a comprehensive knowledge base of adversary tactics, techniques, and procedures (TTPs).
 This framework can assist organizations in developing effective threat hunting strategies and methodologies.
-Additionally, there are various **threat hunting tools** available, such as Sysinternals Sysmon, Elastic Security, and Falcon X, that can aid in the process of threat hunting.
+Also, there are various **threat hunting tools** available, such as Sysinternals Sysmon, Elastic Security, and Falcon X, that can aid in the process of threat hunting.

 You need to recognize that threat hunting should be a continuous process.
 Cybersecurity threats are constantly evolving, and organizations need to remain vigilant and proactive in identifying and mitigating these threats.